 Workiro leans heavily on the concept of ‘single source of truth’.

-Our cloud content management app combines, file sharing, e-signatures, PDF markup, instant chat, and document management, the latter of which is powered up with version control and access permissions.
+Our enterprise content management combines, file sharing, e-signatures, PDF markup, instant chat, and unlimited NetSuite document management, the latter of which is powered up with version control and access permissions.

 These integrate seamlessly inside your NetSuite module for a comprehensive all-in-one solution.